 4 minsJune 11, 2017

-But in this process, we often do not realise that credit information bureaus (such as CIBIL, Experian, Equifax, HighMark) watch our credit behaviour quite closely and provide for a credit score which denotes our credit worthiness.
-The Reserve
+Credit information bureaus such as CIBIL, Experian, Equifax, CRIF HighMark monitor a borrower’s credit behaviour and provide for a credit score to denote the credit worthiness.

 - Payment history